A Season in Hell: Writing and publication history

 Rimbaud began writing the poem in April 1873 during a visit to his family's farm in Roche, near Charleville on the French-Belgian border.
 According to Bertrand Mathieu, Rimbaud wrote the work in a dilapidated barn.
 In the following weeks, Rimbaud traveled with poet Paul Verlaine through Belgium and to London again.
 They had begun a complicated relationship in spring 1872, and they quarreled frequently.

 Verlaine had bouts of suicidal behavior and drunkenness.
 When Rimbaud announced he planned to leave while they were staying in Brussels in July 1873, Verlaine fired two shots from his revolver, wounding Rimbaud once.
 After subsequent threats of violence, Verlaine was arrested and incarcerated to two years hard labour.
 After their parting, Rimbaud returned home to complete the work and published A Season in Hell.
 However, when his reputation was marred because of his actions with Verlaine, he received negative reviews and was snubbed by Parisian art and literary circles.
 In anger, Rimbaud burned his manuscripts and likely never wrote poetry again.

-According to some sources, Rimbaud's first stay in London in September 1872 converted him from an imbiber of absinthe to a smoker of opium, and drinker of gin and beer.
+Rimbaud's first stay in London in September 1872 converted him from an imbiber of absinthe to a smoker of opium, and drinker of gin and beer.
 According to biographer Graham Robb, this began "as an attempt to explain why some of his [Rimbaud's] poems are so hard to understand, especially when sober".
 The poem was by Rimbaud himself dated April through August 1873, but these are dates of completion.
 He finished the work in a farmhouse in Roche, Ardennes.